Menu

 Dog Friendly

-Cradle or not, you’ll be wanting comfort, and Cottage Number Two provides that in spades.
-Inside, it contains an open-plan living space incorporating a long kitchen with inky dark navy cabinets, a four-person dining table circled by contemporary chairs, and a seating area whose chaise longue sofa and armchair face the wall-mounted Smart TV.
-With cream paintwork and richly hued furnishings, the interiors play with light and dark creating a modern, yet cosy atmosphere.
+Inside, the cottage contains an open-plan living space incorporating a long kitchen with dark navy cabinets, a four-person dining table encircled by contemporary chairs, and a living area complete with an L-shaped sofa and armchair.
+Decorated with cream paintwork and splashes of colourful textiles, the room has a modern yet cosy atmosphere.

-Doors behind that sofa lead to a lawned garden with a petite semi-circular patio surrounded by fragrant lavender.
-Here you can sit and take in the sun or share an outdoor meal.
-The garden is fully enclosed by high wooden fences making it a safe place for children – or dogs – to roam and explore.
+Doors lead straight from the living area out into the garden, where you’ll find a patio with a table and chairs surrounded by fragrant lavender and mature trees.
+Here you can sit and savour the sun in the morning or share an al fresco meal.
+The garden is fully enclosed by high wooden fences, making it a safe place for children or dogs to roam and explore.

-Back inside, both bedrooms contain zip-and-link beds which can be configured as twins or a single super-king unit, both boast their own Smart TVs and en suite bathrooms.
-The first white-tiled bathroom contains a tub with a shower over; the second a commodious walk-in shower cubicle featuring a rainfall head.
+When sleep calls, both bedrooms contain zip-and-link beds which can be configured as twins or super kings in addition to elegant en suite bathrooms.
+The first white-tiled bathroom contains a combined bath and shower, while the second enjoys a spacious walk-in shower with a rainforest head.

 ADDITIONAL ACCOMMODATION